innamoratika/OMICS/content/wk12/Assignment.md

 6. Cluster OTUs
 	- Cluster the sequences together so all sequences that are 97% identical are collapsed into one representative:
 		- `usearch -cluster_otus seqs_derep.fa -otus otu.fa -uparseout uparse.up -relabel OTU_ -sizein -sizeout`

 7. Chimeras AGAIN
 	- Chimeras do get removed in the previous step, based on a voting majority/sequence similarity (remember it is matching against all OTU reps)
 	- It is safer to perform another chimera removal step using a high quality database
 	- Let's softlink the **~/share/courses/OMICS/wk12_dataset/rdp_gold.fa** file in the sandbox
 		- `usearch -uchime_ref otu.fa -db rdp_gold.fa -strand plus -nonchimeras no_chimeras.fa -chimeras chimeras.fa -uchimeout uchime_output.tsv`

 8. Taxonomic classification
-	- AKA "what the heck are these things?"
+	- AKA "what the heck are these things/sequences?"
 	- Oh god, my eyes!
 This path is way to long, softlink this file to your sandbox as '16S_db.udb': **~/share/courses/OMICS/wk12_dataset/16sMicrobial_ncbi_lineage_reference_database.udb**
 	- `usearch -utax no_chimeras.fa -db 16S_db.fa -utaxout otu.utax -utax_cutoff 0.8 -strand both`